jakefernihough/Medium-Heat-Reviews/TESTING.md

 ## Bugs Discovered

+1. When registering/ logging in, Google Chrome has an issue that doesn't allow the website to be secure.

 ### Solved Bugs ###

 1. Admin was unable to login because I had written value="{{ user.password }}" in the edit profile section.